LemonATsu/LemonATsu.github.io/_pages/about.md

 </pre>
 ## News
 2018/11/16 - Submit one work to CVPR 2019. \\
+2018/11/01 - I am one of the student volunteers in NIPS 2018.
+Come and say hello! \\
 2018/09/04 - Our paper on [RL exploration strategy](https://arxiv.org/abs/1802.04564.pdf) is accepted to **NIPS 2018**! \\
 2018/08/15 - Start my Ph.D. study at Virginia Tech! \\
 2018/08/02 - Finished my military service! \\